 Another name that needs no introduction is Lando Calrissian.
 The smooth-talking smuggler first appeared in 1980’s The Empire Strikes Back, with Billy Dee Williams becoming synonymous with the role — even returning for The Rise of Skywalker.

 Donald Glover portrayed a much younger Lando in Solo: A Star Wars Story, and after Kennedy said Glover "holds all the cards here," it seemingly confirmed he’ll be leading Lando instead of Williams.
-This was backed up by Glover recently teasing GQ that he’s still in talks to reprise his role.
+This was backed up by Glover teasing GQ that he’s still in talks to reprise his role.

 Knights of the Old Republic (TBC)